National Polytechnical Museum and its collection

 Source

-The National Polytechnical Museum is a science museum in Sofia that is housed in a building formerly used as a museum devoted to Georgi Dimitrov.
+The National Polytechnical Museum is a science and technology museum in Sofia, Bulgaria.
 The collection of the museum consists of over 22,000 objects of which 1,000 are on permanent display.
 Its collection is segmented in various themes, including: transportation, time measurement, computing equipment, communications equipment, photography and cinema, optics, audio equipment and radio and television.

 National Polytechnical Museum